lingui/js-lingui/website/docs/tutorials/react-native.md

 :::caution Warning

-With the dependencies installed and set up, before running your app, please clear your Metro bundler cache with `npx react-native start --reset-cache` or `npx expo start -c` (if you use Expo).
+With the dependencies installed and set up, before running your app, please clear your Metro bundler cache with `npx expo start -c` or `npx react-native start --reset-cache` (if you do not use Expo).

 :::